AFZL95/data_is_beautiful/Readme.md

-# data visualization in python
+# Data visualization in python
 this is the basic data visualization stuff that every CS engineer know.
 ## Definitions